 USATF National Officials Committee if (s)he is unable to attend the National Convention.

-In an election year, the certification chair shall prepare an updated list of the current members as of June 30 and forward that list to the executive director to use to send out the ballots for the election no later than thirty (30) days before the election.
+In an election year, the Certification Chair shall prepare an updated list of the current members as of February 1 and forward that list to the executive director to use to send out the ballots for the election no later than thirty (30) days before the election.

 - Training